Ranking genetic factors related to age-related maculardegeneration by variable selection confidence sets: Introduction

-This paper proposes to resolve the above issues related to model ambiguity by constructing a set of plausible SNP combinations, which we call a variable selection confidence set (VSCS).
+This paper proposes to resolve issues related to model ambiguity in the above AMD data by constructing a set of plausible SNP combinations, which we call a variable selection confidence set (VSCS).
 We begin by taking $p$ SNPs where $p$ is typically much smaller than the sample size, $n$.
 For instance, genome-wide scans and scientific considerations currently suggest that 20 genetic loci could play a role in AMD \citep{amd2013seven}.
+Alternatively, some conservative variable selection method is applied to reduce the number of SNPs.
+Such a screening should be conservative in the sense that the set of selected SNPs should contain the relevant SNPs (but it is also allowed to contain some irrelevant ones as well).
 Then, within a GLM framework, we compare all the models nested in the full model with $p$ predictors using a likelihood ratio test (LRT) at a given significance level $\alpha$.
 The final VSCS is then constructed by retaining the models not rejected by the LRT screening procedure.

-An important consequence of the above LRT screening is that the resulting VSCS is guaranteed to contain the ``true model'' based on the available data with a probability of approximately $1-\alpha$ (\ref{sec2.2}).
-By analogy with the usual confidence intervals for parameter estimation, a VSCS should be regarded as a set of equally plausible models at the $100(1-\alpha)\%$ given confidence level.
-Under standard conditions required to ensure the asymptotic distribution of the LRT screening for GLMs, the VSCS models tend to include the terms in the true model with large probability in large samples.
-Hence, the frequency of the selected SNPs and their combination in the VSCS models is expected to reflect their importance in relation to disease in a principled way that goes beyond just trusting a single model selected by some rule.
-In this paper, we use this property to obtain stable ranks for SNPs combinations in relation to AMD, and find stable ``central'' models by combining SNP predictors appearing with relatively high frequency in the most parsimonious VSCS models -- the so-called lower boundary models (\ref{Sec:importance}).
+An important consequence of the above LRT screening is that the resulting VSCS is guaranteed to contain the ``true model'' based on the available data with a probability of at least $1-\alpha$ as the sample size diverges.
+By analogy with the frequentist confidence intervals for parameter estimation, a VSCS should be regarded as a set of plausible models at the $100(1-\alpha)\%$ given confidence level.
+Under standard conditions required to ensure the asymptotic distribution of the LRT screening for GLMs, the VSCS models include the terms in the true model with large probability in large samples.
+Hence, the frequency of the selected SNPs and their combination in the VSCS models is expected to reflect their importance in relation to the response in a principled way that goes beyond just trusting a single model selected by some rule.